Python on OLCF Systems

 Remember, at larger scales both your performance and your fellow users’ performance will suffer if you do not run on the compute nodes.
 It is always highly recommended to run on the compute nodes (through the use of a batch job or interactive batch job).

 The OS-provided Python is no longer accessible as python (including variations like /usr/bin/python or /usr/bin/env python); rather, you must specify it as python2 or python3.
-If you are using python from one of the module files rather than the version in /usr/bin, this change should not affect how you invoke python in your scripts, although we encourage specifying python2 or python3 as a best practice.
+If you are using python from one of the module files rather than the version in /usr/bin, this change should not affect how you invoke python in your scripts, although we encourage specifying python2 or python3 as a best practice, or specifying the full path to your Python installation.

 Frontier / Andes